Omore03/CCTV_Fall_Detection_Yolov8/README.md

 This repository implements a real-time fall detection system using the YOLOv8 object detection model and a state machine-based temporal logic.
 The application processes either local video files or RTSP streams, detects humans using YOLO, and determines fall events based on changes in bounding box orientation and time-based thresholds.

+For any queries or contributions, feel free to reach out or open an issue.

 ## 📦 Features

 - 🔍 Real-time human detection using YOLOv8 (Ultralytics)